 However, to avoid delays, we recommend that you always add both documents.

-How to fill in a commercial invoice
+How to fill out a Commercial Invoice

 What has to be on a commercial invoice?
 Although there is no standard format, the document must contain several fixed elements, such as details about the parties involved in the shipment and information about the goods.
 Below you will find the most difficult parts of the commercial invoice, and below that, you will find an explanatory glossary.